The following functions make constructors for array, struct and union types.

 it can’t have more elements than the array type.

-If the array type itself has more elements than values
+If the array type itself has more elements than values, the

 left-over elements will be zeroed.